 A “living trust” is by definition also a “revocable trust” and therefore it is often referred to as one or the other or more holistically as a “revocable living trust”.
 If you happen to hear the term “intervivos trust”, this is just a fancy latin term for “living trust”.
-A living trust is referred to as “living” because it is created by folks while they are yet living in order to provide a means to avoid probate in Florida and manage assets in Florida in the event of the disability of a loved one.
-A living trust has a lot of flexibility and this flexibility is important and yet also results in a few limitations.
+A living trust is referred to as “living” because it is created by folks while they are yet living in order to provide a means to accomplish various goals such as avoiding probate in Florida or provide disability planning or dynasty trust planning.
+A living trust in Florida can have a lot of flexibility and this flexibility is important and yet also results in a few limitations.
 By flexibility, I mean that a living trust may be revoked or amended at any time by the person/s who established it.

 Using a Revocable Living Trust